 With so much of its range being updated for 1981, the Hampton Motor Group was ready to confront the challenges and excitement of the new decade - and it had to, given that foreign competitors had not stood still either.
 But Chairman Toby had seen them coming, and having recently implemented a raft of new quality control and testing policies, he would now lead his company through what would turn out to be a prosperous decade.

-Generations II: The Full Line Challenge [LORE][RD 12 SUBMISSIONS]
+Generations II: The Full Line Challenge [LORE][FINAL SCORES]

 1987: The Hampton Renaissance Continues